rachelelle/portfolio/_posts/2015-08-02-thredup-ps.markdown

 categories: ux
 label: UX Design, Mobile Design
 thumbnail: thredup-ps.png
-main-img: thredup-ps.png
+main-img: thredup-ps-main.png
 ---
 <section>
     Last summer, I had the honor of interning at <a href="http://thredup.com">ThredUP</a>, the world's largest online fashion resale shop, with the Product team.
-It was a wonderful combination of Product Management and Product Design.
+My role combined Product Management and Product Design.
 My main project for the summer was redesigning Personal Shops, a personalization feature that saves product filters.
 </section>

 <div class="row">